Organized crime in Italy: Sacra Corona Unita

 Very few SCU members have been identified in the United States, however there are some links to individuals in Illinois, Florida, and possibly New York.
 The Sacra Corona Unita is also reported to be involved in money laundering, extortion, and political corruption and collects payoffs from other criminal groups for landing rights on the southeast coast of Italy.
-This territory is a natural gateway for smuggling to and from post-Communist countries like Croatia, Montenegro, and Albania.
+This territory is a natural gateway for smuggling to and from post-communist countries such as Croatia, Montenegro, and Albania.

 With the decreasing importance of the Adriatic corridor as a smuggling route (thanks to the normalization of the Balkans area) and a series of successful police and judicial operations against it in recent years, the Sacra Corona Unita has been considered, if not actually defeated, to be reduced to a fraction of its former power, which peaked around the mid-1990s.

-Local Rivals
+Local rivals

 The internal difficulties of the SCU aided the birth of antagonistic criminal groups such as: